alineo7/demo-commits/neam.md

- how to install nodejs
- 'how to clone a repo'
+ how to install nodejs & how to clone a repo